 Initially founded in 1998 as JSC Polymetal, Polymetal International is focused on the production of precious metals.
-Russia's largest silver producer, the company owns 36 licenses to operate in four regions of Russia and Kazakhstan.
-The company has 297 million ounces of proved and probable silver ore reserves and is listed on the London and Moscow Stock Exchanges.
+Russia's largest silver producer, the company owns mines in Russia, Kazakhstan, and Armenia.
+The company has nearly 300 million ounces of proved and probable silver ore reserves and is listed on the London and Moscow Stock Exchanges.

 Company Website: www.panamericansilver.com

 Peru's largest silver producer, Volcan began mining in 1943 and is primarily involved in processing polymetallic ores including zinc, lead, copper, and silver.
-The company's operations are divided into three economic administrative units: Yauli, Cerro de Pasco, and Chungar.
-With an average silver ore grade of over 3.5 ounces of silver per ton, Yauli is the largest silver producing unit.
+The company also runs hydro-power plants.
+It has 12 mines, all in Peru.

 Company Website: www.volcan.com.pe

-The world's 10 largest silver producers account for over 290 million ounces of the metal or just over 35 percent of global mine production.
+The world's 10 largest silver producers account for over 290 million ounces of the metal or just over 34 percent of global mine production for 2017.
 The list below is based on information from The Silver Institute.
-Beside each company name is the country where its primary operations are located and its total silver production (millions of ounces).
+Beside each company name is where its primary operations are located, along with its total silver production (millions of ounces).